id-Software/DOOM-3-BFG/README.md

 ## Gaming Related
 Name                                   | Description
 :--------------------------------------| :------------------------------------------------
 r_antiAliasing                         | Different Anti-Aliasing modes
-r_useShadowMapping [0 or 1]            | Use soft shadow mapping instead of hard stencil shadows r_useHDR [0 or 1]                      | Use High Dynamic Range lighting
-r_hdrAutoExposure [0 or 1]             | Adaptive tonemapping with HDR.
+r_useShadowMapping [0 or 1]            | Use soft shadow mapping instead of hard stencil shadows r_hdrAutoExposure [0 or 1]             | Adaptive tonemapping with HDR.
 This allows to have very bright or very dark scenes but the camera will adapt to it so the scene won't loose details r_exposure [0 ..
 1]                    | Default 0.5, Controls brightness and affects HDR exposure key.
 This is what you change in the video brightness options r_useSSAO [0 ..
-1]                     | Use Screen Space Ambient Occlusion to darken the corners in the scene r_useFilmicPostProcessing              | Apply several post process effects to mimic a filmic look
+1]                     | Use Screen Space Ambient Occlusion to darken the corners in the scene r_useFilmicPostProcessing [0, 1]       | Apply several post process effects to mimic a filmic look

 ## Modding Support
 Name                              | Description
 :--------------------------------------| :------------------------------------------------
 exportScriptEvents                     | Command: Generates a new script/doom_events.script that reflects all registered class events in the idClass C++ system.
-The gamecode still needs to be extended to add the original comments of the events exportEntityDefsToBlender              | Command: Exports all entity and model defs to exported/entities.json for usage in Blender exportEntityFGD                        | Command: Exports all entity defs to exported/_tb/*.fgd for usage in TrenchBroom postLoadExportModels                   | Cvar: Export models after loading to OBJ model format.
+The gamecode still needs to be extended to add the original comments of the events exportFGD `[models]`                             | Command: Exports all entity defs to exported/_tb/*.fgd for usage in TrenchBroom exportEntityDefsToBlender              | Command: Exports all entity and model defs to exported/entities.json for usage in Blender postLoadExportModels                   | Cvar: Export models after loading to OBJ model format.
 Set it to 1 before loading a map. exportMapToOBJ                         | Command: Convert .map file to .obj/.mtl postLoadExportFlashAtlas               | Cvar: Set to 1 at startup to dump the Flash images to exported/swf/ postLoadExportFlashToSWF               | Cvar: Set to 1 at startup to dump the Flash .bswf files as .swf (WIP) postLoadExportFlashToJSON              | Cvar: Set to 1 at startup to dump the Flash .bswf files as .json.
-Can be reimported into the engine and imported into Blender for inspection swf_show                               | Cvar: Draws the bounding box of instanced Flash sprites in red and their names dmap <mapfile>                         | Command: Compiles a .map to its corresponding BSP .proc, Collision .cm files and Area Awareness System (AI navigation) .aas files.
-Just type dmap to list all options dmap -glview <mapfile>                 | DMap option that exports the BSP areas and portals to .obj for debugging purposes convertMapToJSON <mapfile>             | Command: Convert .map file to new .json map format with polygons instead of brushes.
+Can be reimported into the engine and imported into Blender for inspection swf_show                               | Cvar: Draws the bounding box of instanced Flash sprites in red and their names dmap mapfile                           | Command: Compiles a .map to its corresponding BSP .proc, Collision .cm files and Area Awareness System (AI navigation) .aas files.
+Just type dmap to list all options dmap `[glfile]` mapfile                    | DMap option that exports the BSP areas and portals to .obj for debugging purposes convertMapToJSON mapfile               | Command: Convert .map file to new .json map format with polygons instead of brushes.
 This was easy because the original .map format is only an array of entities and each entity has a simple dictionary for its values.
 This JSON format contains all level data and can be imported and exported to Blender without loosing any data.
 The new DMap can also compile map files with the .json suffix like regular maps.
 <img src="https://i.imgur.com/2k9IvJC.png" width="384"> <img src="https://i.imgur.com/MnUVKcl.png" width="384">